Obsidian Semantic

 Configure Claude Desktop:

 The npx command is automatically used in the Claude Desktop configuration.
-Add this to your Claude Desktop config (usually found at ~/Library/Application Support/Claude/claude_desktop_config.json
+Add this to your Claude Desktop config (usually found at ~/Library/Application Support/Claude/claude_desktop_config.json on macOS):

 { "mcpServers": { "obsidian": { "command": "npx", "args": ["-y", "obsidian-semantic-mcp"], "env": { "OBSIDIAN_API_KEY": "your-api-key-here", "OBSIDIAN_API_URL": "https://127.0.0.1:27124", "OBSIDIAN_VAULT_NAME": "your-vault-name" } } } }